-A Design Verification test is to be performed, immediately after the installation of the automated equipment or before issuance of the initial Certificate of Inspection, to verify that automated systems are designed, constructed and operate in accordance with applicable requirements.
-In addition, Periodic Safety tests must be conducted annually to demonstrate the proper operation of the primary and alternate controls, alarms, power sources, transfer override arrangements, interlocks and safety controls.
-Systems addressed must include fire detection and extinguishing, flooding safety, propulsion, maneuvering electric power generation and distribution and emergency internal communications.
+A Design Verification test is to be performed once, immediately after the installation of the automated equipment or before issuance of the initial Certificate of Inspection (and thereafter whenever major changes are made to the system or its software), to verify that automated systems are designed, constructed and operate in accordance with the applicable ABS rules and requirements of this supplement.
+The purpose of design verification testing is to verify the conclusions of the QFA.
+The Design Verification Test Procedure (DVTP) is therefore an extension of the QFA and the two may be combined into one document.
+The DVTP should demonstrate that all system failures are alarmed and that all switchovers from a primary system component to a back-up component are also alarmed.

+Periodic Safety tests must be conducted annually to demonstrate the proper operation of the primary and alternate controls, alarms, power sources, transfer override arrangements, interlocks and safety controls.
+Systems addressed must include fire detection and extinguishing, flooding safety, propulsion, maneuvering, electric power generation and distribution and emergency internal communications.
+Table 1 of Section 4-9-2 of ABS SVR, Table 2 of 4-9-3 and Tables 3 through 8 of 4-9-4, as applicable to the vessel's installed machinery and level of manning, should be used as a guide in developing the Periodic Safety Test Procedure (PSTP).

 Design Verification and Periodic Safety test procedures are to be submitted for approval and retained aboard the vessel.
-Test procedure documents must be in a step-by-step or checkoff list format.
-Each test instruction must specify equipment status, apparatus necessary to perform the tests, safety precautions, safety control and alarm setpoints, the procedure to the followed, and the expected test result.
-Test techniques must not simulate monitored system conditions by misadjustment, artificial signals, improper wiring, tampering, or revision of the system unless the test would damage equipment or endanger personnel.
-The Design Verification and Periodic Safety Tests are to be witnessed by the Surveyor.
+Test procedure documents must be in a step-by-step or check off list format.
+Each test instruction must specify equipment status, apparatus necessary to perform the tests, safety precautions, safety control and alarm set points, the procedure to the followed, and the expected test result.
+Test techniques must not simulate monitored system conditions by maladjustment, artificial signals, improper wiring, tampering, or revision of the system unless the test would damage equipment or endanger personnel.
+Where a test meeting the restrictions on test techniques will damage equipment or endanger personnel, an alternative test method shall be proposed together with an explanation of why it is an equivalent test.